Analysis of Top 4 Paint Stocks in India6 min read

 Enterprise Value & EV/EBITDA

-- The market cap and the enterprise value of these companies are almost same, which means there are no discrepancies here.
+- The market cap and the enterprise value of these companies are almost the same, which means there are no discrepancies here.

 - The ratio EV/EBITDA indicates how attractive/ premium is the valuation of the stock.
 How much is the enterprise value of the company per unit of the operating profit generated by it.